NarrativeScience-old/pynocular/README.md

 # ns_sql_utils

-Utilities for interacting with sql databases
+Utilities for interacting with SQL databases

 Features: